-- Basic tool knowledge, from hand tools to different types of woodworking saws and blades (miter saw, table saw, router, planer, joiner, skill saw, jig saw).
+- Basic tool knowledge (miter saw, table saw, router, planer, joiner, skill saw, jig saw).

 - Keeping track of supplies and a monthly budget.

-- Learning how to maintain safety at all times in a working wood shop.
+- Learning how to maintain safety at all times in a working shop.

 - Learning how to show up to work on time and being productive.

 - Learning to compartmentalize disappointments so work is not affected.

 - Taking responsibility for self-improvement in order to reach next level of employment or education.

 - Effective communication

 - GED preparation and eventual passing of state test.

 - Career and educational plans and pathways through EAP and AZCIS.